joanvr/spark-streaming-kafka-010-demo/README.md

 ```
 The ports are `2181` for ZooKeeper and `9092` for Kafka

-Obiously you can run your own local kafka cluster to run the demo, but make sure the version is >= `0.10` (as is needed for the new spark streaming integration), and the advertised hostname is `127.0.0.1`, or just do it the docker-way because it's cooler ;)
+Obiously you can use your own local kafka cluster to run the demo, but make sure the version is >= `0.10` (as is needed for the new spark streaming integration), and the advertised hostname is `127.0.0.1`, or just do it the docker-way because it's cooler ;)

 ## Generating records to the topic